Rusty Young (musician): Poco

 In the late 1960s, an acquaintance of Young's, Miles Thomas, became the road manager for Buffalo Springfield.
 Richie Furay and Jim Messina needed a steel guitarist for the Furay ballad "Kind Woman" on their final album Last Time Around and after Thomas told Young about the opportunity, Young was hired.
 Along with Furay and Messina, Young became a founding member of Poco in 1968 upon the former band's demise.
 Drummer George Grantham and bass player Randy Meisner rounded out the original Poco lineup.
 The band's membership fluctuated over the years.
 After Furay left the group, Young took on more song writing responsibility, along with Paul Cotton and Timothy B. Schmit.
 Young is best known for writing the Poco songs "Rose of Cimarron" and "Crazy Love".
 In 2013, Young was inducted into the Steel Guitar Hall of Fame.
-At the end of 2013, Young announced his retirement, but it turned out that it was a short-lived retirement.
+At the end of 2013, Young announced his, what turned out to be a short-lived, retirement.